torbenconto/bambulabs_api/README.md

     panic(err)
 }
 ```

+The `Connect()` method establishes a connection through MQTT alongside opening an FTP connection to the printer.
+This allows you to interact with the printer and retrieve data.
+For camera connections, see the [Camera Access](#camera-access) section.

 ## Managing Multiple Printers
 The PrinterPool is a concurrent, thread-safe structure designed to manage multiple printers in a pool.
 It allows you to interact with the printers by serial number, retrieve their status or data, and perform operations on them, all while handling multiple printers concurrently.